The Body in Question by Jill Ciment

 How’d I find it?
 Hanif is one of our finest writers, so I want to read whatever he’s putting out.

 Who will enjoy this book?
-Sure, this book will speak to hip-hop listeners, but it’s also for the MTV generation for whom music was a lens for America.
+Sure, this book will speak to hip-hop listeners, but it’s also for the MTV generation for whom music was a lens through which to view America.

 What stood out?
 Smart, generous, and nostalgic, the essays of Go Ahead in the Rain chart the rise and fall of A Tribe Called Quest within the legacy of Black art.
 Abdurraqib weaves in his own coming-of-age vignettes as a kid in Columbus who used music as a foothold.
 The book is gorgeously written, especially the chapter “Lament,” written in the form of letters to Q-Tip, Phife, and Ali Shaheed Muhammad.